stackhpc/ansible-slurm-appliance/ansible/roles/hpctests/README.md

 Tests (with corresponding tags) are:
 - `pingpong`: Runs Intel MPI Benchmark's IMB-MPI1 pingpong between a pair of (scheduler-selected) nodes.
 Reports zero-size message latency and maximum bandwidth.
 - `pingmatrix`: Runs a similar pingpong test but between all pairs of nodes.
 Reports zero-size message latency & maximum bandwidth.
+- `hpl-solo`: UNDER DEVELOPMENT

+All tests use GCC 9 and OpenMPI 4.
+The HPL-based tests use OpenBLAS.

 Note the HPL-based tests from the above role are currently not supported.